wandering-kiwi/Smart-Navigation-using-Raspberry-Pi-Google-Maps-API/README.md

-# FLL-GOOGLEMAPSAPI
+ Project GOOGLEMAPSAPI
-CERC's FLL project on the efficiency of deliveries in a busy city
+CERC's project on the efficiency of deliveries in a busy city